Contentment… it’s a nagging struggle for me, especially as my husband finishes seminary and we live in the urban jungle of LA.

 4. Thank God.

-Whether it’s a gratitude journal, within your daily prayer time, or merely a moment in the day to be still and look around…consciously think upon His blessings.
+Whether it’s in a gratitude journal like this one from The Christian Journal Co. during your daily prayer time, or merely a moment in the day to be still and look around…consciously think upon His blessings.
 Don’t think you have many?
 Go back to the root of your faith, and of your life.
+Rehearse the gospel.

 Jesus saved you completely.
 You are His forever.